OPEN-NEXT/OKH-LOSH/sample_data/okh-TEMPLATE-HOWTO.md

 # General

 - [manifest file name & location](../OKH-LOSH.md#location--naming-convention)
-  - name it `okh-PROJECTNAME.toml` (replacing `PROJECTNAME` with the name of your project) or simply `okh.toml`; it is important that `okh` remains part of of the file name and that you use the `TOML` format
+  - name it `okh.toml`
   - place it directly into the root directory of the project, NOT in a subfolder or so
 - [file paths](../OKH-LOSH.md#file-path-conventions)
-  - use a relative path from the root directory IF the manifest file is _in_ the project's repositoy; use an URL otherwise
+  - use a relative path from the root directory
+    IF the manifest file is _in_ the project's repositoy;
+    use an URL otherwise
 - multiple entries in TOML files
   - this applies for all TOML files, just do: